 - 1. Meet with the student requesting accommodations at the beginning of each semester to review the policy and discuss respective responsibilities. - 2.
 Complete the DSS form with specific accommodation one week prior to each scheduled exam. http://dss.sonoma.edu/students - a.
-If this is an ATI exam, faculty will provide Test ID# and password of ATI exam - 3.
+If this is an proctored exam, faculty will provide Test ID# and password for exam - 3.
 Verify and confirm with the student and DSS one week prior to the exam. - 4.
-All students will take ATI or Kaplan proctored tests online. - 5.
-Each semester DSS designates an ATI proctor to administer ATI tests at the DSS center.
-When the student and faculty make an appointment for testing in DSS both must indicate the test is an ATI exam for the designated proctor to be assigned
+All students will take proctored tests online. - 5.
+Each semester DSS designates a proctor to administer tests at the DSS center.
+When the student and faculty make an appointment for testing in DSS both must indicate the test is a proctored exam for the designated proctor to be assigned